Connecticut Residential Lease Agreement

 Bed Bug Disclosure

-Applicable to all Connecticut rentals.
+Applies to all Connecticut rentals.

 Connecticut landlords must provide notice of infestation whenever bed bugs are found on the rental property or an adjacent or contiguous property.
-Upon a tenant’s request, the landlord must also disclose the last date of inspection for bed bugs.
+Upon a tenant’s request, the landlord also must disclose the last date of inspection for bed bugs.

 This is an example of a bed bug disclosure clause: